Inductive torque, cadence, and angle sensors of the future

 SG3Q – Gen 2: inductive torque, cadence, and angle sensors

-In the near future, Sensitivus will be able to deliver samples of the upgraded SG3Q sensor module.
+Sensitivus will deliver customized prototypes of the upgraded SG3Q sensor module.
 To improve the cadence sensor, it obtains signals from an inductive system instead of magnets.
-Using inductive signaling reduces the costs and improves both accuracy and latency.
+Using inductive signaling reduces costs and improves both accuracy and latency.

-In addition, the sensor will include an angular sensor based on the same inductive, frictionless technique.
-This can improve applications involving shifting, help reduce erroneous torque input from pedals hitting curbs, etc. It can also increase responsiveness by making torque measurements relative to the typical max torque for the crank angle.
+In addition, the sensor includes an angular sensor based on the same inductive, frictionless technique.
+This improves applications involving shifting, helps reduce erroneous torque input from pedals hitting curbs, etc. It also increases responsiveness by making torque measurements relative to the typical max torque for the crank angle.

 SG4Q – Gen 3: smaller and even lower cost